 4. 'Cheat' guides

-No, not for school - the books that publish all the 'cheat' codes for the video games your kids play.
-I frequently hear from parents that their child would rather play video games than read - so combine the two!
-The kids will learn that they can use the codes to earn extra items in their game, or find hidden places - and you can point out that those benefits came from reading a book ;)
+The kids will learn that they can use the codes to earn extra items in their game or find hidden places within the game - and you can point out that those benefits came from reading a book ;)

 Does your child have an interest in playing an instrument?
 Reading music is also very beneficial.
 It helps kids to think in a different way and gives them an understanding of how 'sound' (musical notes) can be translated to paper.